csce215/labs/Lab1/lab1.md

 *Pause for questions.*

+**WARNING: `rm` PERMANENTLY DELETES!
+You CANNOT recover anything when you use `rm`.
+I recommend to `mkdir OLD` to make a trash directory OLD and `mv` older/uneeded files/directories there.
+You can always delete them later.**
 - `rm`: Delete
 - `rm -r`: Delete recursively (used for deleting directories)
 - `man`: Open the manual page for a command